Does this test have other names?

 This test is done to look at samples to find out if you have a bacterial infection—and

-if so, which kind.
+if so, what kind.
 Samples for gram staining may be collected from different areas

 of the body.
 They include: